 In the table that I made of the Prophecy of the Popes, we come accross this curious correspondence: Catherine of Siena was contemporary of Gregory XI, Joan of Arc of Gregory XII and Teresa of Ávila of Gregory XIII.
 The latter, who is connected with the 72nd motto (cf. next note), made an important reform of the calendar (a more precise distribution of leap years and a jump forward of 10 days to catch up the delay accumulated during the centuries).
 Teresa of Ávila died during «the night of 4 to 15 October 1582», that is exactly the night where Spain, Portugal and Italy turned from the Julian calendar to the Gregorian calendar by decision of Pope Gregory XIII.
 This is presumably the longest night in history (people were going to bed on 4 October and they woke up the next day on 15 October).

 A similar case of interpretative ambivalence is given by Raoul Auclair, with the 72nd motto MEDIUM CORPUS PILARUM (translated by «Body in the center of the globes»).
 The Latin word «pila» (genitive plural «pilarum») can be translated by «ball» or «globe», on the one hand, but also by «column» or «course or layer of stones», on the other hand.
-This second meaning could concern the Church.
-Indeed, Raoul wrote: «The narrow and concrete sense of the motto should be broadened in order to recognize some fundamental aspect of the Church, either in herself, or confronted with the history of those days.» (La Prophétie des Papes, pp. 22-23) This reinforces the interpretation that I propose here for the mottos 51, 52 and 55.
+This second meaning could concern the Church, in accordance with this exegetical principle proposed by Raoul: «The narrow and concrete sense of the motto should be broadened in order to recognize some fundamental aspect of the Church, either in herself, or confronted with the history of those days.» (La Prophétie des Papes, pp. 22-23) This reinforces the interpretation that I propose here for the mottos 51, 52 and 55.
 By good fortune, the motto 55 (which is the number of the Lady of all Peoples) is mentioned by Raoul in this place of his book (p.
 22).
 Callixtus III (motto 55) was elected on 8 April 1455.

 By retaining the first meaning, Raoul interprets the «globes» as being the «mottos» themselves, so that the motto 72 («Body in the center of the globes») is connected with the motto 73 («Axis in the midst of the sign») as to the meaning, that is the indication that we arrived in the middle of the prophecy.
 Cf. La Prophétie des Papes, pp. 98-104.